School Uniform Statement 2021 – 2022

-- Uniform can be purchased from the online uniform shop via the school website.
+- Uniform can be purchased from the online uniform shop.

 - All clothing and equipment must be marked with the owner’s name.

 - Jewellery (including clothing accessories and non-school issued badges) must not be worn in school but students with pierced ears may wear one stud in each ear, in the lower lobe.

 - Excessive make-up is unnecessary and inappropriate for school and must not be worn.

 - Nail polish, acrylic/shellac/gel nails and nail extensions should not be worn for school.

 - Hairstyles must be suitable for school.
 (Extreme hairstyles including patterns, lines or indentations shaved or sculptured onto the hair are not acceptable.
 Other examples include ‘Mohicans’ and ‘Skinheads’.
 Non-natural colours are not acceptable.)

 School Shoes - Guidance